 Marijuana – Misdemeanor if you’re caught with a small amount.
 Large amounts may be charged as a felony if the intent to sell can be proven.

 Heroin, Ecstasy, or Cocaine – Felony.
-Penalties for possessing large amounts include a mandatory minimum one year in prison.
+Penalties for possessing large amounts include a mandatory minimum of one year in prison.

 Methamphetamine, Crack, GHB, and Prescription Drugs Such as Codeine or Vicodin – Felony.
 Most likely time in prison as well.